oddandreas/phonegap-dropbox-sync-android/readme.md

 dropbox.openFile(filePath).done(function() {
     // Android device will either open the file with the proper external application
-    // installed on your device or ask you which application to use });
+    // installed on your device or ask you which application to use.
+});
 ```